-If you have an old air conditioning unit or an old heat pump, as they have been around for decades, you could save a bundle by upgrading your unit.
+If the house has an old air conditioning unit or an old heat pump, as that has been around for decades, a bundle could be saved by upgrading the unit.
 Efficiency has come light years since then.
 Some of our clients have saved upto 50% on their utility bills!
 Thus it very well might be worth the ask.

 Heating Ontario is NADCA Certified and offers fast efficient appointments for our commercial clients for these services:

-Ensure your heating and cooling systems at your home or business are operating at peak efficiency.
+Ensure the heating and cooling systems at the home or business are operating at peak efficiency.
 Our HVAC specialist can offer suggestions of how to save money on energy costs and can help improve the bottom line.